pan1kt/GamingTweaks/README.md

 [ISO for Windows 10 by Revision](https://sites.google.com/view/meetrevision/revios/download?authuser=0) <br/>
 [*Learn more about them in Revision discord/community.*](https://discordapp.com/invite/CCxWegZ)

-Installing them in either MBR or GPT doesnt make a difference, or shouldnt make it.
+Installing them in MBR or GPT shouldnt make a difference.
 Dont worry about this. <br/>
-If you play games at fullscreen windowed mode, use Windows 7 or you will have to deal with problems in performance. <br/>
+If you play games at any windowed mode, use Windows 7 or you will have to deal with DWM. <br/>
 Windows 7 is by far the best for performance even in 2020, but theres much more to care about, also user preference. <br/>

 ## Windows Timers
 After Windows 10 1809+, we have a forced synthetic QPC timer of 10mhz, why its recommended to use something older, <br/>
-if you dont have compatibility issues or the needs of DX12/RTX for example. <br/> Previous versions are true TSC timer between 2-4mhz and gives the best performance and lowest latency. <br/>
+if you dont have compatibility issues or the needs of DX12/RTX for example. <br/> Previous versions are true TSC timer between 2-4mhz and gives the best performance/latency. <br/>
 If you still see stuttering/problems, you can try changing HPET in bios

 **For best common configuration, paste this in Command Promt:**